All Products

 try {

-// Block until the audio is returned.
+// Block until audio returns.

-audio = synthesizer.call("What is the weather like today?");
+audio = synthesizer.call("How is the weather today?");

 } catch (Exception e) {